armanfm/ExplorerChem/explorerchem-workflow/README.md

 | `deltaMg != 0` | `DIVERGENTE` |
 | Either mass is absent | `NAO_ATESTADO` |

-The current version uses exact equality.
-It does not apply a tolerance band, uncertainty propagation, moisture normalization, oxide conversion, or periodic elemental MUF calculation.
+The mass workflow records the direct arithmetic result.
+Acceptance tolerance is evaluated later by the separate auditor.
+Where supported fields exist, this workflow can emit deterministic elemental calculations, but it does not claim a global elemental-conservation balance, moisture normalization, uncertainty propagation, or periodic MUF calculation.

 ## Deterministic commitments